 The splint and sutures are removed after one week.
 Dr. Lee recommends sleeping on two pillows with the head elevated for that first week.
 For individuals that like to sleep on their side or stomach, Dr. Lee recommends a “U” shaped travel pillow to encourage sleeping on the back.

-The majority of swelling and bruising are usually gone within the first week.
+The majority of swelling and bruising is usually gone within the first week.
 Most people who work or go to school find that they can return in one week.
 The swelling continues to decrease over the next month but the final degree of swelling during the trip may last up to one year.

 What are some of the complications of Nose Surgery?

 Complications from Nose Reshaping Surgery are uncommon but include bleeding and infection as well as the deviation of the nose and breathing problems.
 The sensation in the nose is decreased temporarily after Rhinoplasty and takes several months to return.

 If cartilage grafts are used, there may be complications from this surgery as well which include holes and bleeding around the septum, the ear, and the rib.
 If rib cartilage is used for more complicated surgeries, there are additional risks from this procedure.

 Are Rhinoplasty surgeries covered by insurance?

 Rhinoplasties are generally not covered by insurance.
 Sometimes if there is documented trauma to the nose and collapse develops in the nose or the nose severely deviates, the price of a Rhinoplasty may be covered by insurance.
 If you are a candidate, Dr. Lee can submit a letter to your insurance company with your photographs and your insurance company will let you know if it will be covered.

 Most times, if there are breathing problems related to the septum, a Septoplasty can be covered by insurance while an additional fee is paid to have the Rhinoplasty performed.